 Helena admits that all this has been possible only because of everyone’s contribution and efforts, as she alone could not do it.
 But the continuously improving levels of employee engagement and eNPS reflect her success as a leader because it shows that they’re moving in the right direction.

-Since Solutions are one of the STARS core values, she encourages employees to initiate changes where they’re truly needed; not to settle with a check mark for “doing something”.
+Since Solutions is one of the STARS core values, she encourages employees to initiate changes where they’re genuinely needed; not to settle with a check mark for “doing something”.
 “We’re a data-driven company, which gives us a chance to prove things with facts.
+If you can measure it, you can also improve it.
 As long as the numbers keep going up, it grants more energy and inspiration to move further,” Helena says.

 Olympic Entertainment Group and OlyBet Group, are the leading providers of casino and leisure entertainment across nine Eurozone markets including Estonia, Croatia, Finland, Italy, Latvia, Lithuania, Malta, Slovakia and Spain with more than 140 casinos and hotels and more than 80 sports bars including the Hilton Tallinn Park, Voodoo Grill Restaurants and the OlyBet sports betting and online brand.

-The company vision is to be the first choice for multi-channel gaming entertainment in all their markets.
-Having two main brands, the historically well-known Olympic, and the leading sports betting brand, OlyBet, they aim to be famous for delivering the thrill-of-the-game experience online, locally at their land-based casinos, and on tour, enjoying authentic VIP experiences.
+The company’s vision is to be the overwhelming first choice for multi- channel gaming entertainment in all its markets.
+Having two leading brands, the historically well-known Olympic and the leading sports betting brand, OlyBet, they aim to be famous for delivering the thrill-of-the-game experience online, locally at their land-based casinos, and on tour, enjoying authentic VIP experiences.

-Having both online and retail businesses make them unique and generates a lot of opportunities that none of their competitors can contend with.
+Having both online and retail businesses make them unique and generate many opportunities that none of their competitors can contend with.
 Their focus is sports, entertainment, and games, which they keep in mind when hiring or delivering their daily tasks.

 Providing employees with the right attitude & motivation

-Helena mainly focuses on the employee journey and build-up processes to make sure they are exceptional.
-She observes that a company can be successful only with an engaged crew, with employees who are inspired and motivated to contribute their time and efforts to the company’s success.
+Helena mainly focuses on the employee journey and build-up processes to ensure they are exceptional.
+She observes that a company can be successful only with an engaged crew, employees who are inspired and motivated to contribute their time and efforts to its success.

-However, they will only do it provided with the right attitude and motivation; and only if they’re well taken care of and aware that each one of them plays an important role in it.
-You can create fancy strategies, have fantastic partnerships and future plans, but if the people do not believe in them, none are worth more than posters on the wall.
+However, they will only do it provided with the right attitude and motivation; and only if they’re well taken care of and aware that each one of them plays a vital role.
+You can create fancy strategies and have fantastic partnerships and future plans, but if the people do not believe in them, none are worth more than text on PowerPoint or posters on the wall.

 “I love our company, truly!
 I see so many fantastic opportunities we can offer our employees.
-I have been in the company for almost three years now, during which we’ve implemented and executed many changes to make the employee journey transparent, clear, and support them in building their careers,” states Helena.
+I have been in the company for almost three years, during which we’ve implemented and executed many changes to make the employee journey transparent and clear while supporting them in building their careers,” states Helena.

-“The same goes for our employees, because I believe we cannot motivate them, but rather inspire them by finding ways to unleash their motivation.
-Besides overwhelming and exceptionally great internal employee events, each month we also choose ten outstanding employees across the group and fly them to one of our partnership events,” says Helena.
+“The same goes for our employees because I believe we cannot motivate them but rather inspire them by finding ways to unleash their motivation.
+Besides overwhelming and exceptionally great internal employee events, we also choose ten outstanding employees across the group each month and fly them to one of our partnership events so that they can have the same life-changing experience as our customers and they would be the ambassadors of the company,” says Helena.